-The campsite (and more importantly campsite bar) is on a raised terrace area with a swimming pool and located about 20 metres away from a watering hole.
-When our group arrived there must have been at least 12 elephants, bathing, spraying and in general having a pretty good time.
+When our group arrived there must have been at least 12 wild elephants, bathing, spraying and in general having a pretty good time.

 They would often inquisitively wander over to us, within touching distance, I had to keep reminding myself that they are wild elephants, so although I really wanted to grab some trunk, I thought I best err on the side of caution.

 The attack of the wild dogs is still to come, but first I wanted to share a bit more information about Elephant Sands and how you can visit.

 As I mentioned at the beginning of this piece, I was there on an overnight stop as part of a five-day organised tour that started in Livingstone, Zambia, but if you are not on a tour, it’s definitely possible to book for.

 The Eco-lodge is set among a 16000 hectare private conservation area.
 There are no fences or walls which means all of the wild visitors can freely roam so you expect to see anything during your stay.